 By Kate Duguid

-NEW YORK, March 16 (Reuters) - U.S. government bonds yields fell on Monday morning after the Federal Reserve announced that it would slash interest rates to near zero, but the moves were modest as investors worried that Treasuries would sell off as they did last week.
+NEW YORK, March 16 (Reuters) - U.S. government bonds yields fell on Monday after the Federal Reserve announced that it would slash interest rates to near zero, but remained above the all-time lows plumbed last week as investors worried that Treasuries would sell off as they did last week.

 “The counterintuitive sell-off that characterized the last several trading sessions has understandably left investors wary that another round of de-risking in 10s and 30s as investors prefer to hold cash and very front-end securities,” said Lyngen.

 The 10-year yield rose 24.7 basis points last week, and the 30-year yield rose 35.2 basis points.
 Yields move inversely to price.

 The two-year yield, which reflects interest-rate policy, continued to trade well above zero despite the Fed cut, last down 11 basis points to 0.380%.